On 26 February 1943, the first transport of Roma and Sinti people from Germany arrived at the Auschwitz-Birkenau camp complex.

 On 2 August 1944, SS soldiers murdered all of those who were still in the ‘Gypsy Camp’; around 3,000 people were sent to the gas chambers.

-Under Nazi persecution, more than 200,000 Roma and Sinti were murdered or died as a result of starvation or disease; around 25% of the pre-war population.
+Historians estimate that between 200,000 and 500,000 Roma and Sinti people were murdered by the Nazis and their collaborators, or died as a result of starvation or disease.